ckozlov-ASR/wikijs_css_themes/README.md

 ## Contributing

-Suggestions, cleanup ideas, and refinement ideas are welcome.

 This project is still being shaped, so practical feedback is especially useful:

 - places where default Wiki.js colors still leak through